 You create these events and alerts in Trustisto dashboard, which will also show how effective they are at converting recipients.
 It really is that easy.

 ‘Trust info’ is the name given to real-time notifications triggered by other user actions.
 Be that page views, purchases, trending products, subscriptions or low stock.
 These are your social proof used to tempt others to do the same.

 These tiny nudges are reported to increase sales by 20%.
 It’s not hard to see why.

 You can easily customize both the style and position of notifications, meaning they can blend into your site or stand out as much as you like.
 The level of customisation is very impressive.

-You might want to hide notifications on specific pages, show only once to certain users, reveal a buyer’s first name and the price they paid, include the product picture, or none of this.
-It’s up to you.
+You might want to hide smart notifications on specific pages, show only once to certain users, reveal a buyer’s first name and the price they paid, include the product picture, or none of this.
+How you nudge consumers up to you.

 These sit at the top of your page and can be programmed to serve the right content to the right contact.
 Tailor your content or offer (e.g. free postage or a discount code) by referral source, location, basket content or their actual behaviour on your website.
 You can even use it to grow your database with an embedded form, reclaim abandoned carts or get feedback from users.

 These types of bars are a bit overused now, so you’ll want to grab the attention with an added element, such as countdown to claim or show the most relevant products to each user.